 The UVA Library subscribes to hundreds of databases that contain scholarly resources not available on the free web.
 Access to most of these databases is restricted to current members of the UVA community.
-Since you will be accessing materials from off Grounds, you will be prompted to sign in with NetBadge when using these resources.
+When you are accessing materials from off Grounds, you will be prompted to sign in with NetBadge when using these resources.
 For some resources, you may need to use the VPN - see tab on left side menu (also see the Off-Grounds Access link for more information).

 The best way to connect to the library's databases is through the research portal.
-This guide provides a list of recommended databases and ebooks to find articles and chapters or essays for your assignment.
+This guide provides a list of recommended databases, print books, and ebooks to find articles and chapters or essays for your assignment.
 There are many more resources available that might be useful.
 Need a refresher on the difference between academic and non-academic sources?
 Watch the short video Peer Review in 3 Minutes.

 If you would like research help, please email me your questions, or I am available for meetings virtually using Zoom.
 You can schedule an appointment with me by clicking the button in my information box to the left, by selecting a day/time on my Make an Appointment page, or by contacting me directly at email@example.com.
 When you make an appointment, I will send you a Zoom link for us to meet.
 If Zoom will not work for you, please email me and we will find another option for meeting.
 Need help right away?
 Please contact a librarian using one of our Ask a Librarian options.